MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVirtualAppointmentsPolicy.md

 --------                 ----------------------
 Tag:sms-enabled                            False
 ```
-Creates a new policy instance with the identity sms-disabled. `EnableSmsNotifications` is set to the value specified in the command above.
+Creates a new policy instance with the identity sms-disabled. `EnableSmsNotifications` is set to the value specified in the command.

 ## PARAMETERS